livnatje/DIALOGUE/README.md

 # **Welcome to the DIALOGUE!**
-DIALOGUE is a dimensionality reduction approach that uses cross-cell-type associations to identify multicellular programs and map the cell transcriptome as a function of its environment.
+DIALOGUE is a dimensionality reduction approach that uses cross-cell-type associations to identify multicellular programs (MCPs) and map the cell transcriptome as a function of its environment.
 Given single-cell data, it combines penalized matrix decomposition with multilevel modeling, to identify generalizable multicellular programs and examines their association with specific phenotypes of interest.
-By doing so it also robustly recovers spatial information and can characterize the cell environment based only based on its transcriptome.
+By doing so it also robustly recovers spatial information and can characterize the cell environment only based on its transcriptome.

 <img src="Images/DIALOGUEoverview.png" width=600 />